zerog2k/stc_diyclock/README.md

 ## clock assumptions
 Some of the code assumes 11.0592 MHz internal RC system clock (set by stc-isp or stcgal).
 Specifically, the soft serial code (src/soft_serial/serial.c, SYSCLK) and delay routines would need to be adjusted if this is different.

+## disclaimers
+This code is provided as-is, with NO guarantees or liabilities.
+As the original firmware loaded on an STC MCU cannot be downloaded or backed up, it cannot be restored.
+If you are not comfortable with experimenting, I suggest obtaining another blank STC MCU and using this to test, so that you can move back to original firmware, if desired.

 ### references
 http://www.stcmcu.com (mostly in Chinese)